On this page...

 When parents, school staff and AEA staff communicate and work together, usually problems can be worked out and an agreement can be reached that is in the best interest of the child.

-Dispute Resolution Process Comparison Table (October 2014) - Lists the ways disputes can be resolved.
+IDEA Dispute Resolution Comparison Table (December 2024) - Lists the ways disputes can be resolved.
 It is intended to help people resolve differences and come to an agreement that benefits the child.
 There are unique similarities and differences between the options.

 - Mediation